 Original artwork description:

-"Connivance" is a painting painted in acrylic on canvas using brushes and a fine knife, set off against an antique frame that has been hunted down.
+Connivance is a painting painted in acrylic on canvas using brushes and a fine knife, set off against a second-hand antique frame.

 The rider with the Manchu braid evokes ancient China, when the Qing Empire imposed its customs on Han men, who wore a braid at the top of the head with a shaved forehead or head, allowing them to keep long hair, symbols of vital energy and filial respect.